Educational and Developmental Psychology - D6007

 Qualifications

-These qualifications must have been completed within the last 10 years of the commencement date of further studies.
+• The fourth-year qualification must have been completed within 10 years of the commencement date of the course for which admission is sought.

 For detailed application information and to access the required forms visit the How to apply for a Psychology course page.